Fans loved the ‘Ickey Shuffle.’ The NFL hated it.

 “Boy, you better not do that!”
 Woods said his mother exclaimed.

-“I have to, Mom, I have to,” he replied.
-Sure enough, Woods unveiled a prototype of the dance after scoring against the Browns, but upon hearing from a teammate that it was “wack,” Woods added some extra steps.
+“I have to, Mom.
+I have to,” he replied.
+Sure enough, Woods unveiled a prototype of the dance after he scored against Cleveland, but upon hearing from a teammate that it was “wack,” Woods added some extra steps.
 The finished product was launched two weeks later, when Woods reached the end zone against the New York Jets.

 The Browns game was something of a coming-out party for Woods, a second-round pick out of UNLV who had been used sparingly by the Bengals to start the season.
 He scored twice against Cleveland and added 13 more touchdowns over Cincinnati’s next 10 games, plus three more during its playoff run.